yuxblank/phackp/README.md

 The framework is actually compatible with PHP7+.

 # Introduction
-pHackp aim to provide a fast and easy way to build modern and resposive websites and apps.
+pHackp aim to provide a fast and easy way to build modern and responsive websites and apps.
 It provides an Model View Controller structure for organizing your project and tries to be as far as possible "convention over configuration".
 The framework provide all basic features for develop Restful APIs, Websites and web applications. it has no dependencies and it's not a fully fledged framework as many others in PHP panorama: you get the basis to work for any kind of project (MVC, Routing, Template, Pretty URL, Database Access, Sessions, REST, Services and Providers *cache to come*) and when something is missing you just: *composer require X*.
 That's it!